Not just a word anymore

 Oh man, I am so thankful for this incredible family and for all if the incredible people who took part in loving and caring for us while we welcomed our sweet little Ada Lynn!

-OJ4A3188.jpg Thank you so much toTruly You Midwifery Services and to everyone who prayed for us, encouraged us, supported and loved us throughout our pregnancy and welcoming Ada!
-This was one of the most incredible days of our lives.
-I can hardly believe that Ada is almost one.
-It doesn’t seem possible that this much time could have passed already.
+OJ4A3188.jpg Thank you so much toTruly You Midwifery and to everyone who prayed for us, encouraged us, supported and loved us throughout our pregnancy and welcoming Ada!

 Charlie’s Birth Story

 She’s here!
 She’s here!
 Our beautiful Charlotte Reece was born January 2 at 2:21 pm weighing 7lbs 15oz and 20 inches long.
 Based on how big my belly was, I was sure she was at least an 8lb baby, but she was just right!
 Our sweet Norah is down for a nap and Charlie is snuggled up asleep as well.
-As I look at my two beautiful daughters, I am overwhelmed with how blessed Chris and I are.
-We have joked since we were 20 years old about our two beautiful daughters we were told Chris would give me, and they are here!!!
+As I look at my two beautiful daughters, and am overwhelmed with how blessed Chris and I are.
+We have joked since we were 20 years old about having two beautiful daughters we were once told Chris would give me, another story for another time, but they are here!!!
 We are SO in love!

 I thought while the girls are sleeping, I could start to write about our home birth experience.
 I am not exaggerating when I say it was one of the most incredible experiences of my life!
 When Chris and I found out we were expecting baby #2, I knew that a home birth was the way I wanted to go.
 I really struggled with Norah’s birth experience.
-There were no actual complications, just a really, really long labor (30 hours) and an awesome staff who did only what they were trained to do.
-Hospitals are not my jam, and I could not relax while I was there.
-Any time I would tell the doctors and nurses what my body was telling me to do, they would have me do something different.
-I just knew that if I could get comfortable and do what my body was telling me, labor would be so easy… And Charlie’s birth proved this for me:)
+There were no actual complications, but a really long labor (30 hours) and an experience that was unfortunately fairly common, was full of joy and also trauma.
+I should share that a hospital is not a place I associate with comfort or care.
+While they are necessary and I am so grateful we have access to the care we do, I find it very difficult to feel safe or relaxed in that environment.
+Any time I would tell the staff what I felt my body was telling me to do, they would tease me and have me do something different.
+I won’t get into the trauma of our first birth here, but I walked away from that experience fully believing that if I had a provider who could truly advocate for us and be in an environment where I felt safe, our experience could be different.
+And Charlie’s birth proved this big time for me.

 I started looking for midwives right away, like the day I found out I was pregnant.
-Chris wasn’t sold on a home birth at this point but the more we researched and the more I stressed to Chris how badly I wanted a home birth, he decided we should do it!
-We met with our midwife and decided home birth was going to happen!
-Her values and beliefs aligned with ours and I felt confirmation that this was the way we were to go.
+Chris wasn’t sold on a home birth at this point but the more we researched and the more I stressed to Chris how badly I wanted a home birth, he decided we should do it.
+We met with our midwives and decided home birth was going to happen.
+Their values aligned with ours and I felt strongly that this was the way we were to go.
 The whole experience seeing a midwife vs. a Dr. was so different.
-They give you so much responsibility and ownership in the whole process.
-You check your protein levels, eat a stricter diet, take different vitamins and nutritional supplements, and there was such an emphasis placed on our health and making a healthier lifestyle than what was stressed with our first experience.
+They gave us so much responsibility and ownership in the whole process.
+We checked so many of our own vitals and levels, were given nutrition education, pre and post natal education, asked to follow a stricter diet, asked to take different vitamins and nutritional supplements, specific to my needs, and there was such an emphasis placed on our health and creating a healthier lifestyle than we even came close to experiencing with our first experience.
 Everything was so natural, warm and comfortable.
 All my checkups were done in a big cozy bed and I just felt so taken care of.
-Also, prayer was a big aspect of the whole process as both of our midwives were believers.

-There were many times when I would ask my doctor or nurse a question and they wouldn’t have an answer or, after researching, I would discover many of the answers they gave me were false.
-It wasn’t that I was being lied to, I was just being given the only information that they knew.
-Our midwives gave us nutrition classes, birthing classes, vaccine classes, pre and post-natal classes and most of the information stemmed from the Bible and Biblical principles.
-This was especially cool to me.
-Not only were they coming from a holistic, natural point of view, but they used lots of scripture to explain why they did things and why certain practices were so efficient.
+There were many times when I would ask my doctor or nurse a question and they wouldn’t have an answer or, after researching, I would discover many of the answers they gave me were inaccurate.
+It wasn’t that I was being lied to, I was just being given the only information that they knew, which was not truthful.
+Our midwives gave us nutrition classes, birthing classes, pre and post-natal classes and the education aspect of this experience was so cool to me.

 It wasn’t until about a month before we had Charlie that we decided to do a water birth.
-The last 2 months of my pregnancy I had crazy back pain and Michelle and Rebecca thought that the water would be really good for me.
+The last 2 months of my pregnancy I had crazy back pain and our midwives thought that the water could provide some nice relief for me.
 I’m so glad they suggested we do a water birth!
-A few months before we were due, Michelle got an exciting opportunity to go to Haiti, but in order to do so she would need to leave a week before my due date.
+A few weeks before we were due, the lead midwife was going to be in Haiti and she would need to leave a week before my due date.
 We talked about what we might do and we decided she should go to Haiti and we would naturally encourage labor the day before she left.
-At first I struggled with the thought of encouraging labor in any way because I wanted to do things “all natural” and this seemed to contradict this, but everything worked out just right!
+At first I struggled with the thought of encouraging labor in any way because I wanted to do things “all natural” and this seemed to contradict this, but everything worked out well.
+(Coming in to edit this.
+Several years later, knowing what I know now, I grieve choosing to go about this and would advise if any provider tries to encourage you to be induced early for non medical, non necessary reasons, do not do it.
+We chose another midwife, the secondary midwife in this birth, for the rest of our deliveries and are so grateful we did so.
+Neither of us wanted to be placed in this situation and learned much from the experience.
+Being induced early without good reason or for convenience of the provider puts both the mother and baby in danger.)

-Monday morning, December 31st, I went to see our midwife and found out I was dilated at a 4, 95% effaced and Charlie was at station 0.
-This was great news!
-The plan was to go again wednesday night to see how I was doing before Thursday, the morning we would encourage labor, but due to snow we decided we would just see them the next morning!
-I could hardly sleep Wednesday night knowing we would meet our sweet Charlie the next day!!!!
+Monday morning, December 31st, I was dilated at a 4, 95% effaced and Charlie was at station 0.
+The plan was to go again Wednesday night to see how I was doing before Thursday, the morning we would encourage labor, but due to snow we decided we would just see them the next morning.
+I could hardly sleep Wednesday night knowing we would meet our sweet Charlie the next day!

 So, Thursday morning, Chris and I woke up early and made my labor encouraging milkshake which consisted of castor oil, chocolate ice cream and chocolate syrup.
-For those of you who have never eaten castor oil, you’re not missing out on anything:) That stuff is funky!
-However, castor oil helps you dilate in a fast and effective manner.
+For those of you who have never eaten castor oil, you’re not missing out on anything.
+That stuff is funky.
 I had read horror stories about the fun bathroom times that castor oil would give me, but I did not experience this.
 I probably would have been sicker just eating at a salad bar:) I had a little bit of this concoction at 6:30, 7:30 and 8:30.
 Chris started juicing me a bunch of delicious fresh juices to drink during labor and I snacked away on crackers and sprite.
-At 9:30 I started taking Caulophyllum Thalictroides, a holistic herb which helps bring on contractions.

-Our midwives arrived at 10am and I felt great!
+Our midwives arrived at 10am and I felt great.
 The ladies came in with all their gear and were all set up by 10:30.
-They were studs!
-Here’s where the fun begins!!!
+Here’s where the fun begins.

 They put the tub in the dining room and set up shop in our bedroom which was so very cool.
 Basically our bedroom was turned into a birthing/ recovery room.
 I got all nestled in bed and felt so comfortable.
-They went ahead and checked me and I was dilated to an 8 and stretched to a 9!!!
+I was dilated to a 9!!!
 A 9 and I was experiencing 0 pain!!!
 An 8 is usually when you hit transition and is considered the most painful/hardest stage of labor, yet I had no discomfort or pain at all?!
 I was still 95% effaced and Charlie was moving on down!
-They then decided to break my water.
-I had also heard horror stories about this, but I have to say it actually felt awesome!
-After this, I started having contractions right away… Man, they were good!
+My water was broken and I started having contractions right away… Man, they were good!
 I guess I wasn’t expecting things to go so fast, but I didn’t mind.

-I labored on the couch for a while, walked around the house, and just hung out with everyone through the my contractions.
-Chris, my mom, Michelle, Rebecca and I just sat around in our living room, visiting like any other day.
+I labored on the couch for a short while, walked around the house, and just hung out with everyone through the contractions.
+We visited like it was any other day.
 It was so cool and relaxing.
 I was in active labor but I felt so comfortable.
 There was no fear, no discomfort, just peace and relaxation.
-There were no IV’s, no beeping machines, no chords, no hospital bedding, no unnecessary checks, no hospital smells, no other patients for my nurses or doctor to tend to, no fall risk bracelets or big red bulky socks:)… Just my super handsome hubby, our sweet little Norah, my awesome mom and our midwives.
+There were no IV’s, no beeping machines, no chords, no hospital bedding, no unnecessary checks, no hospital smells, no other patients for my nurses or doctor to tend to, no fall risk bracelets or big red bulky socks.
+Just our midwives and the people I wanted in that space with me.
 Our midwives laughed at me a lot and told me that I was the most positive person they had ever seen in labor.
 I was just so very excited to be having this experience and so excited to meet our Charlie!

-They had me go back to my bed and during contractions I gently pushed while they pushed on the thicker part of my cervix that was dilating slower.
-This was the most difficult part of the whole process, but totally worth it.
-After doing this about 3 or 4 times, I was adamant that I needed to use the loo… like now!
-They knew what was happening but they let me get up and go to the bathroom anyway.
-That’s when I realized I didn’t need to use the ladies room, just have a baby!
+I got out of the pool and learned I had a cervical lip.
+It was adjusted and immediately I was adamant that I needed to use the loo… They knew what was happening but they let me get up and go to the bathroom anyway.
+That’s when I realized I didn’t need to use the ladie’s room, just have a baby!
 I told them I felt like I needed to squat, so I left the bathroom and came out and squatted on a C stool, an awesome stool used to help you deliver in a squatting position.
 I squatted, pushed once and the ladies suggested I hop back in the pool.
 Again, the water felt INCREDIBLE!
 I laid back and the ladies told me to push on my next contraction.
 I bared down and there was Charlie’s head!
 I had no idea she would be here a push later!

-Charlie’s Apgar score was a 9 and after 5 minutes, a 10.
-She was, is, absolutely beautiful!
-After cuddling and nursing in the water for a while, Chris cut the chord and I delivered my placenta which was also very different from the hospital.
-They took their time and it came out pain free.
+A perfect Apgar score and was, is, absolutely beautiful!
+After cuddling and nursing in the water for a while, Chris cut the chord and I delivered my placenta which was also very different from my hospital experience.
+They took their time and it came out gently and pain free.
 We headed back to our bedroom to to check on Charlie’s vitals and I snuggled up and got all warm and watched as they weighed and measured our precious new babe.
 It was so cozy.
-Chris and I just kept smiling at each other and saying how awesomeness thankful we were for this experience!
+Chris and I just kept smiling at each other and saying how awesome of an experience this was and how thankful we were!
 There was no stress, no fear, no anxiety, no discomfort…just so much peace and joy.
 From the time my contractions started until we met sweet Charlie was right around 3 hours!

 About 10 minutes after I was all cuddled in bed, I had to use the restroom.
 I got a little scared because this was more painful than birth itself with Norah.
 In fact, it hurt to sit down or go to the bathroom for 8 weeks after having Norah… However, I was surprised when I had absolutely 0 pain, tenderness or sensitivity!
-Praise the Lord!
 Had it not been for sweet little Charlie laying in my bed and my cute little jelly sack of a belly, I didn’t feel like I had just had a baby at all!
 I have had no pain or tenderness in my nether regions whatsoever since having Charlie!
-Another thing I’m praising the Lord for is no back pain!
-I had really bad back pain where I received the epidural with Norah that lasted almost a year after having her.
-That was so frustrating and was a constant reminder of the frustration and discouragement I felt.
-I begged the staff not to give it to me with Norah, but they felt it was necessary to slow down my contractions.
-I know now that it wasn’t, and am so thankful to have learned so many natural interventions.
+Another thing I’m so grateful for is no back pain!
+I had really bad back pain where I received the epidural with Norah that still hurts.
+It caused permanent damage for me and was a completely unnecessary procedure.
+I begged the staff not to give it to me with Norah and give me an explanation as to why I needed it and they said if I didn’t get it, I would be too tired to push when it came time to push and then threatened a C-section or an epidural.
+We know so much more now, but we didn’t know how to advocate for ourselves then.
+It’s hard to not feel sad when I think about Norah’s birth knowing what we know now, but all I can be is so grateful that we have learned what we have and get to choose to have different experiences now.

-While I was resting, the ladies put together a basket full of diapers, wipes, gauze and goldenseal (used to help dry and protect the umbilical cord), arnica oil and olive oil (natural and great moisturizer), thermometer, stethoscope, q-tips, baby blankets and anything else we might need for little Charlie.
+While I was resting, the ladies put together a basket full of diapers, wipes, gauze and goldenseal (used to help dry and protect the umbilical cord), arnica oil and olive oil (natural and great moisturizer, helps with bruising, and used on their bum to create a layer for the meconium so it doesn’t stick to their skin), thermometer, stethoscope, q-tips, baby blankets and anything else we might need for little Charlie.
 This way, we had everything we needed easily accessible and ready for us to change Charlie and do our vitals.
 Since we weren’t in the hospital, they taught us how to check both Charlie and I’s respiration rate, pulse, temperature, and other important vitals.
-I have to admit, it was pretty fun playing Dr. with Chris;) Another awesome thing the ladies did was take notes the entire time.
+Another awesome thing the ladies did was take notes the entire time.
 They noted when my contractions were and what they were like, all the important transitions and different things we said and did and different stages of labor.
-I thought that was neat that we get to have those kind of things recored.
+I thought that was neat that we get to have those kind of things recored as sometimes we miss those details ourselves.

 Big sister Norah holding her little sister for the first time!